tbk03/ggdesign/README.md

 So, once you import the chart into your design software you are forced to consider and make deliberate changes to these structural elements.
-Each group of elements (e.g. minor gridlines) are coloured the same, so you can use select same colour in your design software to edit them all together.
+Each group of elements (e.g. minor gridlines) are coloured the same, so you can use ‘select same colour’ in your design software to edit them all together.

 ``` r
 # create a slightly different chart for demonstration